Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Experimental Results And Analysis

 \subsection{Qualitative Visualization and Analysis}

-We produce the attention heatmaps to visualize the most indicative pathology areas on CXRs from the test dataset, interpreting the representational power of Anatomy-XNet.
-We generate these heatmaps using Gradient-weighted Class Activation Mappings (Grad-CAMs) \cite{8237336}.
-Grad-CAMs use the gradients of any target class flowing into any convolutional layer to produce a low-resolution heatmap highlighting the important portions of the feature map activations of that layer that are responsible for detecting the target class.
-We construct the heatmaps for any target class by using the gradients of the feature map activations of the intended layer for that target class as the weights and performing a weighted sum of these feature map activations using those weights.
-The classifier layer of the proposed Anatomy-XNet works on the high-level feature vectors from both AAA modules, which are connected to the DB-3 and DB-4.
-To explore the proposed modules' effectiveness qualitatively, we utilize the AAA modules' output (fine-grained) as the feature map activations.
-We upscale these resulting heatmaps to the original image's dimensions.
-For multilabel images, we superimpose the heatmaps for target classes on top of each other to get the final heatmap for that particular CXR image.
-These attention heatmaps, along with the CXR images, anatomy segmentation masks, and classification results, are shown in Fig. \ref{attention_figure}.
+We generate attention heatmaps using Gradient-weighted Class Activation Mappings (Grad-CAMs) \cite{8237336} to visualize the most indicative pathology areas on CXRs from the NIH test dataset to interpret the representational power of Anatomy-XNet.
+These attention heatmaps, along with the CXRs, anatomy masks predicted from the semi-supervised segmentation network, and classification results, are shown in Fig.~\ref{attention_figure}.
 A visual evaluation of the Grad-CAMs confirms the module's anatomy awareness.
-Thus, similar to the process followed by a radiologist, the AAA module integrates the anatomy information responsible for a particular pathology within the model.
+Thus, similar to the process followed by a radiologist, the A\textsuperscript{3} module integrates the anatomy information responsible for a particular pathology within the model.
 In cases of imperfect mask segmentation (due to semi-supervised training setting), our proposed method still manages to capture the pathology relevant areas and give attention to them.
-Column (e) of Fig. \ref{attention_figure} demonstrates an example where the lung mask fails to contain the mass area.
-Nevertheless, our model localizes its attention in that area, demonstrating the efficacy of the proposed architecture's resilience towards imperfect mask segmentation.
+Column (e) of Fig.~\ref{attention_figure} demonstrates an example where the lung mask fails to contain the mass area.
+Nevertheless, our model localizes its attention in that area, demonstrating the efficacy of the proposed architecture's resilience towards imperfect segmentation.